Events

 Take a break, meet other postdocs, network, and enjoy the refreshments!

-As per last year, we will continue with coffee mornings every second Monday of the month.
+As per last year, we will continue with coffee mornings every second Thursday of the month for rest of 2024.

 We will meet in person so we can shout you a drink and some kai.
 Soooo… grab your mugs and come out of your isolation.